adallak/SCPackage/README.md

 - `max_iter` - Number of iteration for block coordinate algorithm
 - `init.x`   - Initial vectorized Cholesky vactor $L$.
 If `NULL`, the default is $vec(\sqrt{diag(S)})$.
 - `type` - type of the smoothing penalty
-- `band` - if specified, algorithm forces the rest of entries zero and iterates only over specifed subdiagonals.
+- `band` - if specified, algorithm iterates only over specifed number of subdiagonals and forces the rest of entries to be equal to zero.
 - `ABSTOL` - Tolerance for algorithm convergence.

 ```s